Vikram Ingale

-Vikram Ingale (born 14 September 1993) is an Indian speed skater.
+Vikram Rajendra Ingale (born 14 September 1993) is an Indian speed skater.
 He was in the Indian speed skating team for the 2022 Asian Games that won the bronze medal in the men's 3000m event along with Siddhant Kamble and Anandkumar Velkumar.

 Early life

 Ingale hails from Kolhapur, born to Jyoti R and Rajendra Ingale.
 He began speed skating after watching his older sister partaking in the sport.

 Career

 He won the Indian National Championships four times.
 He also won two bronze medals at the Asian Championships in Lishui, China.

 Awards

 He won the Shiv Chhatrapati Award given by the Maharashtra Government.